rakesh-vardan/drill4j.github.io/index.md

 _You're breathtaking!_
 The **last step** before you can start working with Drill4J.
-Go to the [link](https://chrome.google.com/webstore/detail/drill4j-browser-extension/lhlkfdlgddnmbhhlcopcliflikibeplm?hl=ru) and download the browser extension for manual testing.
+Go to the [link](https://chrome.google.com/webstore/detail/drill4j-browser-extension/lhlkfdlgddnmbhhlcopcliflikibeplm?hl=ru) and install the browser extension for manual testing.

 ### Open your application and start testing
 > If you use PetClinic as an application you can find it here [localhost:8082](http://localhost:8082)